 Governor Larry Hogan Mobilizes State Resources To Support Baltimore City Law Enforcement Response

-REISTERSTOWN, MD – Governor Larry Hogan and Maryland officials continue to coordinate the state’s response to civil unrest in Baltimore City.
+REISTERSTOWN, MD – Governor Larry Hogan and Maryland officials continue to coordinate the state’s response to violent civil unrest that has occurred in Baltimore City over the last couple of days.
 Maryland agencies are working together at the State Emergency Operations Center, which has been fully activated at the Maryland Emergency Management Agency since this past weekend’s demonstrations, in order to provide support to Baltimore City and manage state actions.

-The following is a list of assets that have been provided, and information related to the response:
+The following is a list assets that have been provided, and information related to the response:

-- Maryland State Police: 578 State Troopers and other allied law enforcement officers;
+- Maryland State Police: Over 400 State Troopers and other allied law enforcement officers including officers from Montgomery, Anne Arundel, Baltimore, Howard, Prince George’s, and Harford counties;

 - Department of Informational Technology is providing situational awareness mapping;